 Yup, Jillian Michaels has her own fat burner, the “Jillian Michaels Extreme Maximum Strength Fat Burner.”
 This is one of four Jillian Michaels brand products currently being aggressively promoted at GNC (the others include the “Triple Process Body Detox & Cleanse plus Probiotic Replenishment”, a “calorie control” product, and a 2-bottle “quick start” program).

-To answer that, let’s take a closer look at the “Jillian Michaels Extreme Maximum Strength Fat Burner” and dissect the ingredients list…
+Let’s take a closer look at the ingredients in the “Jillian Michaels Extreme Maximum Strength Fat Burner”…

 Grapefruit extract: Because of the ambiguous nature of the way this ingredient is labeled, it’s difficult to assess its role here.
 Is it standardized for narinigin?
 After all, naringin is often included in products to enhance the bioavailability of ingested nutrients/nutraceuticals, although specific benefits have not been demonstrated.

 It also has cholesterol-lowering effects, and can affect drug metabolism.
 Grapefruit seed extract, on the other hand, has anti-microbial properties; nothing wrong with that, of course, but not a valid reason for its inclusion in this product.

 Bitter Orange extract: Standardized for synephrine, once thought to be a credible alternative to ephedra.
 Unfortunately, published evidence shows synephrine to have only the mildest of weight loss effects.